Log in

 It's the path our parents took, and their parents.

-And it worked well for a long time.
+And it worked well for them.

 But many people following that path these days don't feel like they're getting ahead.